dgraph-io/dgraph/wiki/content/query-language/index.md

 The number of predicates from a node can be counted and be aliased.

-Query Example: All predicates from director Steven Spielberg and the count of such predicates.
+Query Example: All predicates from actor Geoffrey Rush and the count of such predicates.
 {{< runnable >}}
 {
-  director(func: allofterms(name, "steven spielberg")) {
+  director(func: eq(name, "Geoffrey Rush")) {
     num_predicates: count(_predicate_)
     my_predicates: _predicate_
   }